 Using the Coverage Approximation Threshold.
-A coverage approximation threshold of ct% means that at least ct% of the required values are available, i.e., there are already computed and stored in the context tree.
+A coverage approximation threshold of ct% means that at least ct% of the required values are available, i.e., are already computed and stored in the context tree.
 We use three values for ct, namely, 40%, 60%, and 80%.
-All the weights take the value 0.33.
-In Fig. 10, we present the percentage of different results in the top-k list for each ct value, when a '' value is given for a parameter with a small domain or a large domain, respectively.
+All weights take the value 0.33.
+In Fig. 9, we present the percentage of different results in the top-k list for each ct value, when a '\' value is given for a parameter with a small domain or a large domain, respectively.
 To compute the actual aggregate preference scores, we use the second of the two approaches presented in Section 2.2.
-The approximation is better when the '' refers to the context parameter with the large domain.
-This happens because in this case, more paths of the context tree are included to the relative paths, and so, more top-k lists of results are merged to produce the new top-k list.
+The approximation is better when '\' refers to the context parameter with the large domain.
+This happens because in this case, more related paths of the context tree are available, and so, more top-k lists of results are merged to produce the new top-k list.

 Using the Neighborhood Approximation Threshold.
 We consider first that a query is similar with another one, when they have the same values for all the context parameters except one, and the values of this parameter are similar up to nt.
 We use three values for the parameter nt: 0.04, 0.08, and 0.12.
 The weights have the values 0.5, 0.3, and 0.2.
 We count first, the number of different results between two similar queries that differ at the value of one context parameter, as a function of the weight of this parameter, taking into consideration the different values of nt.
-The results are depicted in Fig. 11 (left).
-Then, we examine the case in which the values of two context parameters are different between the similar queries (Fig. 11 (right)).
-In this case, the accuracy of the results depend on both the weights that correspond to the context parameters whose values are similar.
+The results are depicted in Fig. 10 (left).
+Then, we examine the case in which the values of two context parameters are different (Fig. 10 (right)).
+In this case, the accuracy of the results depens on both the weights that correspond to the context parameters whose values are similar.
 As expected, the smaller the value of the parameter nt, the smaller the difference between the results in the top-k list of two similar queries.
 Note further, that the value of the weight that corresponds to the similar context parameter also affects the number of different results: the smaller the value of the weight, the smaller the number of different results.

+Fig. 9.
+Different results when the ct has values 40%, 60%, 80%.

 Fig. 10.
-Different results when the Coverage Approximation Threshold has the values 40%, 60%, 80%.

-Fig. 11.
 Different results between two similar queries when nt = 0.04, 0.08, 0.12.